katanovbrian/serial-murdle/README.md

 # serial-murlde

-## a wordle-like guessing game
 ---

+A true crime themed word guessing game

-generates a daily murdle from wikipedias list of serial killers to be guessed in 6 tries
+Guess the name of a serial killer in 6 tries or less